api-platform/docs/core/graphql.md

 This is because `null` is returned as the property value if access is denied via the `security` expression.

 In GraphQL, it's possible to expose associations - allowing nested querying.
-For example, associations can be made with Doctrine ORM's OneToMany, ManyToOne, ManyToMany, etc.
+For example, associations can be made with Doctrine ORM's `OneToMany`, `ManyToOne`, `ManyToMany`, etc.

-It's important to note that the security defined on resource operations applies only to the exposed query/mutation endpoints (e.g. `Query.users`, `Mutation.updateUser`, etc.)
+It's important to note that the security defined on resource operations applies only to the exposed query/mutation endpoints (e.g. `Query.users`, `Mutation.updateUser`, etc.).
 Resource operation security is defined via the `security` attribute for each operation defined in the `ApiResource` `graphql` attribute.
 This security is *not* applied to exposed associations.